 Russia Train Explosions Kill Four People

-ROSTOV-ON-DON, Russia (AP) _ Two bombs exploded under a commuter train in southern Russia on Wednesday, killing at least four people and wounding dozens of others, officials said.
+ROSTOV-ON-DON, Russia (AP) _ Two bombs exploded under a commuter train Wednesday in southern Russia, killing at least four people and wounding dozens of others, officials said.

-The bombs were planted on the track of the railway line linking Kislovodsk to Mineralnye Vody in the Caucasus region.
-There were about 50 people in the third car of the six-car train which was directly hit by the blast, Railway Ministry’s spokesman Konstantin Pashkov said.
+The bombs were planted on the tracks linking Kislovodsk to Mineralnye Vody in the Caucasus region.
+There were about 50 people in the third car of the six-car train, which was directly hit by the blast, Railway Ministry spokesman Konstantin Pashkov said.

 There were varying reports on the casualty toll.

-Dmitry Oliferenko, a spokesman for President Vladimir Putin’s envoy to southern Russia, said five people died, while Russian Railways Minister Gennady Fadeyev said in televised comments that six people were killed _ three in the explosions and three others afterward.
+Dmitry Oliferenko, a spokesman for President Vladimir Putin’s envoy to southern Russia, said five people were killed, while Russian Railways Minister Gennady Fadeyev said in televised comments that six died _ three in the explosions and three others afterward.

-But regional Emergency Situations Ministry spokesman Igor Mikhailov said that four were killed and 33 were wounded in the explosion which occurred as the train was approaching a station in Podkumok, a small town on the outskirts of Kislovodsk, 870 miles south of Moscow.
+But regional Emergency Situations Ministry spokesman Igor Mikhailov said four were killed and 33 were wounded in the explosions as the train was approaching a station in Podkumok, a small town on the outskirts of Kislovodsk, 870 miles south of Moscow.